guerillagrow/gobox/README.md

    ...
 ```

-The `sensd` Daemon executable reads the sensor data according to your raspberrypi.json
+The `sensd` daemon executable reads the sensor data according to your raspberrypi.json
 config file.
 You can use any kind of script or process to read the sensor data maybe a
 custom python script or similar.
 You just have to enter it in the config file as "sensd_bin".
 You custom sensd script must encode the temperature and humidity data as JSON object including following tags: